 What is pastoral theology?Question: "What is pastoral theology?"

 Answer: Pastoral theology is the study of what the Bible says about the office of pastor/elder/bishop/overseer.
 It applies timeless biblical truth to situations faced every day in churches and is closely related to practical theology.
 Pastoral theology examines the issues and challenges associated with being a pastor and informs the relationship between a pastor and the people under his spiritual care.
-Pastor theology also covers the art of homiletics (the preparation and delivery of sermons).
+Pastoral theology also covers the art of homiletics (the preparation and delivery of sermons).

 Common questions asked and answered in pastoral theology are “What are the qualifications for being a pastor or a deacon?”
 “What are a pastor’s responsibilities to his congregation?”
 “How do I prepare a sermon?”
 “How can I best care for this church?” and “What is biblical leadership?”